Observer Editor

 More

 Every Sun.
 Performances by aspiring and experienced comics attending former Tonight Show staff writer Chili Challis’s comedy dojo.
 Emcee is Mark Sweetman.
-7:30 p.m., The Ypsi Alehouse, 124 Pearl St., ste.
+7:30 p.m., The Ypsi Alehouse, 124 Pearl, ste.
 100, Ypsilanti.
 Free. facebook.com/thetheatershop.

 Add this event to your calendar: Google Calendar | iCal